Jon Anderson and The Band Geeks -True

 Counties and Countries

-This is the political piece. it was offered to Yes and the Holy Trinity and rejected.
-Jon gave the demo to Mr Castellano in 2023 and Richie baited Jon beautifully with a midi demo that realised all the potential of the work, and he offered it in the tradition which also was the gateway to a deal with Frontiers.
-Roaring instrumentation, Brufordian rattling salvos, modern sounding keys before some muscular guitar, the sub-Chariots of Fire trumpeting and it all leads down to the melodies that Jon will sing.
-It slows down and off he goes.
+This is the political piece.
+It was offered to Yes and the Holy Trinity and rejected.
+Jon gave the demo to Mr Castellano in 2023, and Richie baited Jon beautifully with a midi demo that realised all the potential of the work, and he offered it in the tradition, which also was the gateway to a deal with Frontiers.
+Roaring instrumentation, Brufordian rattling salvos, modern-sounding keys before some muscular guitar, the sub-Chariots of Fire trumpeting, and it all leads down to the melodies that Jon will sing.
+It slows down, and off he goes.
 "I have seen counties and countries."
 Classic Jon.

 Once Upon A Dream

-Once upon a time you were searching for the meaning of life.
+Once upon a time, you were searching for the meaning of life.
 "Dawn of light lying between a silence".
-But then having made the reference in comes Richie its fresh and there is a charming acoustic solo and strings, this is a progression, there is a nod to Roine Stolt, stately guitar playing of the theme.
+But then, having made the reference, in comes Richie, it's fresh, and there is a charming acoustic solo and strings, this is a progression, there is a nod to Roine Stolt, stately guitar playing of the theme.
 But then the drop off and the bass and the rhythm guitar fight with each other whilst Jon comes in with a harsh Gates of Delirium delivery.
-The influences are there but it mixes it up and at a technical level it is very accomplished.
+The influences are there, but it mixes it up, and at a technical level, it is very accomplished.
 Fabulous drumming, to the point, dynamic.
-Then Jon goes left field and we get a late Beatles type insert on acoustic before the real achievement of this piece the fabulous harmony vocals, "We love, we saw, we sing."
+Then Jon goes left field and we get a late Beatles-type insert on acoustic before the real achievement of this piece, the fabulous harmony vocals, "We love, we saw, we sing."
 This is so involved!

-The stomping groove continues but it is so controlled, aggressive, yes, but controlled.
-Those call and response harmonies return and then Jon sings the "Beatles tune." over much stronger forces.
+The stomping groove continues, but it is so controlled, aggressive, yes, but controlled.
+Those call and response harmonies return, and then Jon sings the "Beatles tune" over much stronger forces.

-Gorgeous vocals from Ann Marie and then Jon comes in over the top.
-This is very emotional very moving.
+Gorgeous vocals from Ann Marie, and then Jon comes in over the top.
+This is very emotional, very moving.
 "Asking for the majesty".
-Ann Marie and the rippling piano and guitar are so attractive and then some lovely bass tinkling.
-This is terrific and fresh and Jon singing slowly sounds great, really good.
+Ann Marie and the rippling piano and guitar are so attractive, and then some lovely bass tinkling.
+This is terrific and fresh, and Jon singing slowly sounds great, really good.

 Then that lovely vocal refrain returns.
-Enchanting, gorgeous music we are in heaven and such musical logic as the chant from the beginning returns before a clatter from the drums.
+Enchanting, gorgeous music, we are in heaven and such musical logic as the chant from the beginning returns before a clatter from the drums.
 The vocals on this piece are fresh, moving and their own thing.
-This is not a call back.
+This is not a callback.

-The earlier stomping returns with a powerful church organ sound the bass urging it upwards (Yes right now I am in Switzerland I get the link).
-Jon comes back in supported by superb harmonies.
+The earlier stomping returns with a powerful church organ sound, the bass urging it upwards (Yes, right now I am in Switzerland, I get the link).
+Jon comes back in, supported by superb harmonies.
 We are climbing ever onwards, stately guitar, drums and then that refrain.
-"We dance we love" and there is a fantastic, exposed entry from Richie who shows on this download, project, CD, whatever you want to call it, he has a very attractive Baritone.
+"We dance, we love", and there is a fantastic, exposed entry from Richie, who shows on this download, project, CD, whatever you want to call it, he has a very attractive Baritone.

-Soaring guitar, Jon, the harmonies take us upwards and onwards, a key change and then were done.
+Soaring guitar, Jon, the harmonies take us upwards and onwards, a key change, and then we're done.
 I am emotionally exhausted.
 Brilliant!
 It's wonderful.
-The Geek choir, supporting a Jon in much better voice than for years, is the highlight of this solo album by Jon Anderson.
-A Jon Anderson committed, engaged, waving his arms around giving those unorthodox pointers.
+The Geek choir, supporting Jon in a much better voice than for years, is the highlight of this solo album by Jon Anderson.
+A Jon Anderson committed, engaged, waving his arms around, giving those unorthodox pointers.
 Yes!
 The organiser is back!

 Comments